marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * a git user i.e.:
     * a name `git config --global user.name "My Name"`
     * an email `git config --global user.email "me@mail.org"`

+As mentioned previously, it is necessary to have a text editor installed (and presumably the `EDITOR` environment variable).
+Setting up the command-line [tab completion](#command-line-completion) script might also ease typing a lot.

 Let’s create a dummy repository